ameistad/haloy/README.md

 ```

 > [!TIP]
-> For simpler scenarios, consider using the [Image Builder](#image-builder) with `upload_to_server: true` which handles the build and upload process automatically without requiring custom scripts.
+> For simpler scenarios, consider using the [Image Builder](#image-builder) with `push: "server"` which handles the build and upload process automatically without requiring custom scripts.

 ## Horizontal Scaling